 I realize that I was a bit of a maverick when I was younger, too.
 Yet after looking at the history and spending some time with the old technology, I saw its benefits.
 For example, when I first joined IBM, I was all too willing to criticize Bookmaster and the mainframe compared with Word and the desktop because I saw the benefits of Word’s WYSIWIG and outline mode and the desktop’s multitasking capability.
 What I didn’t understand was how much easier it is to manipulate text-based source files and to maintain a single centralized system.
 Through the years, we’ve progressed in some ways (hybrid distributed and centralized or cloud systems) and come full circle in others (Bookmaster to Framemaker to DITA or markdown).

 So, that’s what’s disheartening about growing old, when you’re forced to learn something new and realize that you spent that energy coming full circle, learning little new at all.
 It’s the risk takers who make these new things, but I also realize that it’s not for naught that they make them and that not all risk takers are young.
 In this growth economy, to survive, you’re forced and encouraged to change so that you have something new to sell, whether for money or notoriety.
 That, too, adds to the cynicism.. and is a subject for another day.

 In my life there is one exception.
 I took the time to become familiar with Unix in college 28 years ago.
-Thanks to Steve Jobs, Linus Torvalds, and their creative communities, I get to continue to use that same knowledge, with the same Unix-paradigm-following enhancements, on the hardware of today.
+Thanks to Steve Jobs, Linus Torvalds, and their creative communities, I get to continue to use that same knowledge, with improvements that follow the same patterns and philosophy as original Unix, on the hardware of today.
 That, my friends, is indeed a comfort to this aging techie.